+Dividend proposed for FY2022 is approved and paid during the current financial year FY23.
 The result for the year is derived entirely from continuing activities.
-The notes on pages 42 to 101 form part of these financial statements.
+The notes on Pages 40 to 98 form part of these financial statements.

-Statement of other comprehensive Income for the year ended March 31, 2022
+Statement of other comprehensive Income for the year ended March 31, 2023